netervati/collected-thoughts/EFFECTIVE-UNIT-TESTING.md

 end
 ```

-### Test behavior over implementation
+### Favor testing behavior over implementation
 When emphasis is placed on the implementation rather than the behavior, tests tend to become fragile.
 This is because <ins>implementations will often change</ins> as business requirements change.
-On the other hand, the underlying behaviors will usually remain consistent.
+On the other hand, the underlying <ins>behaviors will usually remain consistent</ins>.
+If you find yourself in a situation where you have to change your tests for every iteration of your code, then the tests might not be providing value.

-For clarification, here's how we differentiate the two:
+To simplify, here's how we differentiate the two:

 - **Behavior testing** means we're testing the outcome.
 - **Implementation testing** means we're testing how the outcome was produced.